 But if it’s time to move on, you can go north to the cool little town of La Serena, the gateway to stargazers’ paradise Valle del Elqui; or south to Pichilemu, the surf capital of Chile.
 Further to the east, it’s Argentina with Mendoza and Mount Aconcagua, the giant of rock.

-Feel free to read our articles about these destinations for inspiration:
+Read our articles about these destinations for more inspiration:

 Have you ever gone back to a place many years later and changed completely your opinion about it?